ourpalace/ourcord/CONTRIBUTING.md

 ---

 #### 3.5.
-Why do we have to email you guys for security vulnerability's instead of opening an issue?
+Why do we have to email you guys for security vulnerabilities instead of opening an issue?

 - For security reasons, as if you used the issue tracker, everyone can see it, but in email only we can see it.

 ---

 ##### 3.6.
-How do I determine whether i'm are dealing with a security issue or a normal issue?
+How do I determine whether I'm are dealing with a security issue or a normal issue?

 - Ask yourself these questions:
   - Can I access something that's not mine, or something I shouldn't have access to?